phptek/silverstripe-verifiable/README.md

 ## What is this?

-A content verification module for SilverStripe applications.
-It gives content authors and business owners the ability to verify the integrity of their data at any point in time; Data entered by an author can be verified independently.
+A configurable content verification module for SilverStripe applications.
+It provides independent and programmable data integrity verification features to content authors and developers.
+Data can be verified independently and at any time.

 ## Background

-For decades software users have taken it for granted that their application's data is safe from tampering.
-That developers, vendors and DBA's are somehow above changing things, whether they meant to or not.
-Simply put: We have have put our faith in these entities for no real reason other than they probably sounded like they knew what they were doing.
+For decades users of software have taken it for granted that their stored data is safe from tampering.
+That developers, vendors and database administrators are above making unauthorised manual or automated content modifications, regardless of any mal-intent.
+Simply put: Users have put their faith into these entities for no real reason other than they probably sounded like they knew what they were doing.

-Because no I.T. system can claim _immutability_, this module therefore offers _verifiability_; data who's integrity is mathematically provable at any point in time.
-If some data were to change when it wasn’t supposed to, then those that need to know, can be in the know.
+Because no I.T. system can claim immutability, this module therefore offers verifiability; data who's integrity is mathematically provable at any point in time.
+If some data were to change when it wasn’t supposed to, then those that need to know, can.

-Of course; the identification of unwarranted behaviour and negative outcomes is not the only application of verifiability.
-Verifiability is actually more concerned with _transparency_, especially in the context of public data.
+The identification of unwarranted behaviour and negative outcomes is not the only application of verifiability.
+Verifiability is a research domain of its own closely aligned with those of the decentralisation movement typified by cryptocurrencies and enterprise blockchain networks.
+Verifiability is also concerned with transparency in the context of public data, and accountability.

-Without any specialist configuration; by default, the module offers a simple CMS interface that allows the content of a specific version of any page, to be verified as not having changed since it was published.
+By default, without any specialist configuration; the module offers a simple admin interface that allows the content of a specific version of any [versioned](https://github.com/silverstripe/silverstripe-versioned) `DataObject`, to be verified as not having changed since it was published.

 ## How does it work?

-With the most basic configuration; on each page-write, a sha256 hash of selected field-data is created and submitted to a 3rd party backend that implements a [Merkle or Binary Hash Tree](https://en.wikipedia.org/wiki/Merkle_tree).
-The true power of this module however, comes with giving developers the ability to supply their own data to be hashed and submitted.
-All developers need to is declare a `verify()` method on any decorated `DataObject` subclass, and the module will call that on every write.
+With the most basic configuration; on each write-operation, a sha256 hash of selected field-data is created and submitted to a 3rd party backend that implements a [Merkle or Binary Hash Tree](https://en.wikipedia.org/wiki/Merkle_tree).
+The true power of this module however comes with giving developers the ability to supply their own data to be hashed and submitted.
+All developers need to do is declare a `verify()` method on any decorated and [versioned](https://github.com/silverstripe/silverstripe-versioned) `DataObject` subclass, and the module will call it on every write.
 Uses of this method might be to notarise uploaded `File` objects or use SilverStripe to become the next [NewsDiffs](https://newsdiffs.org/).
 See the configuration section below.

-The two service classifications that fit the bill are; public blockchains (notably Bitcoin’s and Ethereum’s) and standalone or clustered Merkle Tree storage systems like [Trillian](https://github.com/google/trillian/).
+The two systems that we are aware of that fit the bill as servicable Merkle backends are; public blockchains (notably Bitcoin and Ethereum) and standalone or clustered Merkle Tree storage systems like [Trillian](https://github.com/google/trillian/).

-In addition to processing and persisting value-based transactions in their native cryptocurrencies, the Bitcoin and Ethereum blockchains are also capable of storing limited-sized arbitrary data, making them ideal for storing Merkle Root hashes from which individual "leaf" hashes can be mathematically derived.
-We make use of REST calls to the [Tierion](https://tierion.com/) blockchain network using its [Chainpoint](https://chainpoint.org) service.
-Tierion is itself a permissionless blockchain network which will periodically write Merkle Root hashes to both Bitcoin and Ethereum.
+In addition to processing and persisting value-based transactions in their native cryptocurrencies, the Bitcoin and Ethereum blockchains are also capable of storing arbitrary data of a limited size.
+This makes them ideal for storing Merkle Root hashes from which individual "leaf" hashes can be mathematically derived.
+The module makes use of REST calls to the [Tierion](https://tierion.com/) blockchain network using its [Chainpoint](https://chainpoint.org) service.
+Tierion is itself a permissionless blockchain network which will automatically and periodically writes Merkle Root hashes to both Bitcoin and Ethereum.

 ## Requirements